the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Ancient Armor is now a standalone UU for Almaty, and its strength has been reduced to 55.
 This gives players a chance to fight back in the early-game against enemy factions who either allied with or conquered Almaty or have the Army Depot in their possession.
 - Ancient Armor also gains some buffs, however: base movement increased to 5 with another point added when starting its turn in friendly territory, and no combat penalty for attacking across rivers.
 - Attack Boats (and the Mariners' replacement) no longer require Factories to build, so they're now properly available at Steam Power instead of being forced to wait until Manufacturing.
 They can now also spawn as Barbarian units.
-- Machine Guns are now Personnel units.
+- Machine Guns are now Shooter units with the Personnel modifier.
 - Scouts (and New Star's replacement) now upgrade to Forward Observers instead of Gunmen.
-However, they now gain 1 XP for each tile they discover.
 - Tanks can now appear as Barbarian units (the Barbarian version is the Killdozer which is available earlier for them and doesn't spend movement points to pillage).

 Building Changes:
 - Defensive buildings are no longer all automatically unlocked by building Walls and must now be built in order: Hardened Defenses requires Defensive Emplacements, Battery and Bunker require Hardened Defenses, and Active Denial System requires Battery.
 - Ally with Isolationists is now a National Wonder, addressing an issue where it could still be purchased if Annex Isolationists was built first.
 Its added yields to the Isolated Island are increased to +3 Water/Science and +2 Culture, and it adds +2 Happiness to the owning city.
 - Nuclear Waste Museum is now a National Wonder, addressing an issue where it could still be purchased if Excavate Nuclear Waste was built first.
 It also adds 10% Science and Culture to its city, adding incentive to build it, along with an additional +3 Science and +1 Culture to the ancient wonder tile.
-- Hospitals (and relevant replacements), Medical Labs, and Organ Labs have had their minor Science penalty removed (a penalty they shouldn't have had in the first place).
-Hospitals also *ignore* the difficulty update that shuts down their food preservation effect when the faction falls into negative Power.
 - Listening Post (and relevant replacements) nerfed to 25% GP generation with no extra bonus for Constitution factions.
 - The four Monopoly buildings no longer have a Production malus and instead grant extra stats as follows:
 	- Content Farm (and replacements): +3 Science, but no longer adds Culture